-Analysis: The unemployment rate increased to 3.7% (with a declining participation rate).
-The unemployment rate remains (barely) below its 12month moving average.
-Chart Framework: I'd get incrementally negative on the economic outlook if the unemployment rate moved above its 12month moving average with a declining participation rate.
+Analysis: The unemployment rate remained unchanged at 3.7% (with a declining participation rate).
+The unemployment rate has now crossed above its downward sloping 12-month moving average.
+Chart Framework: I'd get incrementally positive on the economic outlook if the unemployment rate falls below its 12-month moving average.